alanhkarp/SitePasswordWeb/README.md

 [Who Should Use The Web Page](#who)
 ---------------------

-The SitePassword web page is a companion to the SitePassword browser extension.
+The SitePassword web page is a companion to the SitePassword browser extension available from the Chrome Web Store.
 In addition to remembering your settings, the extension synchronizes them across your machines.
-You should use the extension if you are on a compatible browser and device, currently Chrome and Edge on computers.
+You should use the extension if you are on a compatible browser and device, currently Chrome, Edge, Opera, and Brave on computers.
 Unfortunately, those browsers don't allow extensions on mobile devices.

 [Your Master Password](#masterpassword)